Psylo2/Message_System_API/README.md

 - Search a Log by ID
 - Search Log by threat level
 - search all Logs of a user by user ID
-- search all Logs of a user and threat level

 ### Display All Logs**